Jenrikku/WITCHandFAIRY/tools/tilemaptool/BinaryFileDoc.md

 | 0x02   | 1    | Amount of colors    |
 | 0x03   | N    | Colors in BGR / RGB |

-With N = Amount of colors * 3
+With N = Amount of colors * 4

 Every color is composed of 3 bytes that contain the blue, green and red values.
 The order depends on the endianess: BGR for Big Endian and RGB for Little Endian.
+An extra byte is added so that the color may be read as a 32-bit integer.

 ## Tileset section